-There is thrombosis (blood clots) in the hepatic vein, the blood vessel that carries blood from the liver, leading to liver enlargement and the development of collateral vessels.
+There is thrombosis (blood clots) in the hepatic vein, the blood vessel that carries blood from the liver.
+This leads to liver enlargement and the development of collateral vessels.

-Some of the other diseases and conditions that can contribute to cirrhosis are:
+Other diseases and conditions that can contribute to cirrhosis include:

 - Glycogen storage disease - problems in the storage and energy release vital for cell function.